 A DPA or settled resolution will always include a number of non-financial terms and conditions.
 While these will often be fact-dependent and tailored to the wrongdoing involved and the state of the firm’s remediation at the point of agreement, the DPA Code includes a list of terms that may be agreed as part of a DPA, including requirements for putting in place a robust compliance or monitoring programme, or both, which may include the appointment of an independent monitor.

-Such criticism notwithstanding, the appointment of a monitor is likely to feature regularly in DPAs in the future, as had previously been the case in civil recovery orders or criminal court orders, which were the SFO’s preferred means of imposing monitorships before the introduction of the DPA regime provided it with a statutory basis for doing so.
+Such criticism notwithstanding, the appointment of a monitor (in one form or another) is likely to feature regularly in DPAs in the future, as had previously been the case in civil recovery orders or criminal court orders, which were the SFO’s preferred means of imposing monitorships before the introduction of the DPA regime provided it with a statutory basis for doing so.
 Indeed, in early 2017, the then SFO General Counsel, Alun Milford, explained that ‘an integral part of any DPA discussion is the question of corporate reform.
-As such, monitors aren’t something the SFO has set its face against, but as we’ve seen from the judgments, there are different ways of achieving that sort of process.’
+As such, monitors aren’t something the SFO has set its face against, but as we’ve seen from the judgments, there are different ways of achieving that sort of process’.

-The four DPAs reached to date clearly demonstrate this flexibility in the SFO’s approach to monitorships.
-While the SFO required Standard Bank to commission and submit to an independent review of its existing compliance programme by PwC, and to implement PwC’s recommendations (perhaps less onerous than a monitorship), it did not require an independent monitor in its DPA with XYZ, opting instead for a form of ‘self-monitoring’ for the first time, with the company’s Chief Compliance Officer being required to report to the SFO on its anti-bribery and corruption policies and their implementation within one year, and annually for the duration of the DPA.
+The five DPAs reached to date clearly demonstrate this flexibility in the SFO’s approach to monitorships.
+While the SFO required Standard Bank to commission and submit to an independent review of its existing compliance programme by PwC, and to implement PwC’s recommendations (less onerous than a monitorship), it did not require an independent monitor in its DPA with Sarclad, opting instead for a form of ‘self-monitoring’ for the first time, with the company’s Chief Compliance Officer being required to report to the SFO on its anti-bribery and corruption policies and their implementation within one year, and annually for the duration of the DPA.
 The approach in the Rolls-Royce DPA was different again – some four years before the DPA was agreed, Rolls-Royce had appointed Lord Gold to conduct an independent review of (and report on and make and oversee the implementation of recommendations regarding) the company’s anti-bribery and corruption compliance infrastructure.
 In approving the DPA, which required the continuation of Lord Gold’s work and the production by him of a final report to the SFO after implementation, Leveson P described Lord Gold as a ‘quasi monitor’.
-Finally, while the details of the Tesco Stores DPA have not been made public owing to ongoing reporting restrictions, it is clear from the FCA’s final notice in relation to Tesco that the DPA requires the appointment of Deloitte as an independent monitor to conduct a review, provide a report and implement recommendations in relation to a number of specific areas of concern.
+The Tesco Stores DPA required the appointment of Deloitte as an independent monitor to conduct a review, provide a report and implement recommendations in relation to a number of specific areas of concern.
+In the DPA agreed in July 2019 between the SFO and Serco Geografix Limited, the company is required to report ‘evidence of fraud by itself or related companies or individuals’ and to take steps to enhance and report annually on the effectiveness of its ethics and compliance programme.
+Some corresponding reporting and enhancement requirements were also imposed on its parent company.

-The current Director of the SFO, Lisa Osofsky, is very familiar with monitorships, and, presumably, their benefits, having led the DOJ-imposed money laundering and sanctions monitorship of HSBC Bank as part of its December 2012 DPA.
-It is likely that she will be in favour of increasing their use, even if implemented in the United Kingdom in a ‘quasi-monitor’ manner, as described above.
+The current Director of the SFO, Lisa Osofsky, is very familiar with monitorships, and it is likely that she will be in favour of increasing their use, even if implemented in the United Kingdom as quasi-monitorships.

 Sometimes the decision to self-report may be clear-cut or the only sensible option (particularly where a whistleblower has made serious allegations).
 More often, however, it will be necessary to conduct an internal investigation to test the information underlying the concerns and to ensure that any report made to authorities is as complete and accurate as possible.
 How long this takes will depend on a range of factors, including where and when the alleged conduct took place, how many individuals are alleged to have been involved, and the availability of relevant documents and individuals for interview.
 It is critical to ensure that the decision to self-report is taken by directors who are independent of the underlying events or issues, and that the decision is taken in conjunction with appropriate legal advisers and is suitably documented.
 One of the first steps in this process must be to immediately preserve all relevant documents, and to ensure that the investigation is carefully scoped and proceeds expeditiously.